Microbial ecology of fresh water ecosystems, antimicrobial resistance

 Richard Melton (Ph.D. student)

-Dr. Hristova is currently accepting new Ph.D. students
+Dr. Hristova is not currently accepting new Ph.D. students